Skip to main content

 Tooling

-This example shows which machine the tool can be used for making the specific product.
+This setup indicates which machine the tool is associated with for manufacturing a specific product.

 Tool